mfreeborn/heliocron/README.md

 ## Installation

-There are several ways to install heliocron on your device.
+There are several ways to install `heliocron` on your device.

 ### 1. Pre-compiled binaries

-Simply download a pre-compiled binary from the [releases](https://github.com/mfreeborn/heliocron/releases) page.
+You can download a pre-compiled binary from the [releases](https://github.com/mfreeborn/heliocron/releases) page.

 Here's a quick compatibility table to help choose the correct binary to download: